 Can you smell or see smoke?

-Sometimes when you smell and see smoke it could mean that a controlled burn is taking place.
+Sometimes when you smell and see smoke it could mean that a prescribed burn is taking place.

-Many of Western Australia’s (WA) controlled burns are managed by the Department of Environment and Conservation (DEC) and generally take place from March through to November each year in both urban and rural regional areas.
-Click here to check if there is a controlled burn is underway near you.
+Many of Western Australia’s (WA) prescribed burns are managed by the Department of Biodiversity, Conservation and Attractions (DBCA) Parks and Wildlife service and generally take place from March through to November each year in both urban and rural regional areas.

 With planning and effort the majority of houses in high risk bushfire areas can survive most bushfires.
 It is your responsibility to reduce risk to you and your home and take actions to survive a bushfire.